Entrepreneurship, Problem Solving, and Social Impact

 What makes a business successful?
 Who becomes an entrepreneur?
 What can the best businesses teach us about successful problem-solving, team-building, and leadership?
 Can we use entrepreneurship to solve social problems?

-Both weeks will also feature guest lectures and field trips, to hear from and meet with real entrepreneurs.
+In addition to coursework, both weeks feature guest lecturers and field trips so students can hear from and meet with real entrepreneurs.

-Professor Hollis has 22 years’ experience in higher education, 12 of which have been focused on entrepreneurship.
-Prior to her faculty appointments at Notre Dame, Professor Hollis served as Director of the Gigot Center for Entrepreneurship at Notre Dame, and as Program Director of the Technology Entrepreneur Center and Associate Director of the Academy for Entrepreneurial Leadership in the colleges of Business and Engineering at the University of Illinois.
+Professor Hollis has 22 years of experience in higher education, 12 of which have been focused on entrepreneurship.
+Prior to her faculty appointments at Notre Dame, Professor Hollis served as director of the Gigot Center for Entrepreneurship at Notre Dame and as program director of the Technology Entrepreneur Center and Associate Director of the Academy for Entrepreneurial Leadership in the colleges of business and engineering at the University of Illinois.
 She has over a decade of experience in the development and delivery of entrepreneurship courses, seminars and workshops for multiple audiences.
 Her expertise is in entrepreneurship and public policy, technology commercialization, economic development, and general business law.

 Earlier in her academic career, Professor Hollis was a tenured associate professor of law at the University of Detroit Mercy, and a visiting professor of law at Michigan State University.
 In addition to her legal publications in the Temple Law Review, Cardozo Law Review and the Cornell Journal of Law and Public Policy, she has been a freelance political writer for The Detroit News and Townhall.com.

-Hollis has received numerous awards for her teaching, research, community service and contributions to entrepreneurship education, including twice being selected as Professor of the Year at the University of Detroit Mercy.
-She is married to Jess Hollis, a musician, voiceover artist and audio engineer, and they have two children, Alistair and Celeste.
+Professor Hollis has received numerous awards for her teaching, research, community service, and contributions to entrepreneurship education, including twice being selected as Professor of the Year at the University of Detroit Mercy.
+She is married to Jess Hollis, a musician, voiceover artist, and audio engineer, and they have two children, Alistair and Celeste.

-Karen Slaggert is the Associate Director of the Gigot Center for Entrepreneurship in the Mendoza College of Business at the University of Notre Dame.
-Since 2007 she has managed the Irish Entrepreneurs Network, a select group of Notre Dame alumni who provide support for aspiring Notre Dame student, alumni and faculty entrepreneurs.
+Karen Slaggert is the associate director of the Gigot Center for Entrepreneurship in the Mendoza College of Business at the University of Notre Dame.
+Since 2007, she has managed the Irish Entrepreneurs Network, a select group of Notre Dame alumni who provide support for aspiring Notre Dame students, alumni, and faculty entrepreneurs.
 Karen also provides oversight for Notre Dame’s annual McCloskey Business Plan Competition, a Gigot Center signature event awarding more than $300,000 in cash and in-kind prizes to aspiring Notre Dame entrepreneurs.
-She also manages experiential learning opportunities related to entrepreneurship, and serves as an Associate Teaching Professor in the Mendoza College of Business, teaching in the areas of management and strategic foresight.
-Karen has more 30 years of experience in academic leadership roles at Rollins College, Babson College, the University of Cincinnati and the University of Notre Dame.
+She also manages experiential learning opportunities related to entrepreneurship, and serves as an associate teaching professor in the Mendoza College of Business, teaching in the areas of management and strategic foresight.
+Karen has more 30 years of experience in academic leadership roles at Rollins College, Babson College, the University of Cincinnati, and the University of Notre Dame.